• Search

 • All nude scenes featuring Emmeline (Brooke Shields) were filmed using stunt doubles.
 And in some scenes, the actress can be seen with her hair glued to her chest.

-• The music and dances performed by the cannibals were authentic Fiji dance performed by the natives.
+• The music and dances performed by the cannibals were authentic Fiji dances performed by the natives.

-• The island’s flora and fauna do not correspond to the intended location of the picture.
-Some animals and plants were brought for the sake of exoticism from different continents and climatic zones.
+• The island’s flora and fauna do not correspond to the picture’s intended location.
+Some animals and plants were brought from different continents and climatic zones for the sake of exoticism.

-• Brooke Shields, in some scenes, was forced to stand and walk in specially dug grooves in the sand of the beach.
+• In some scenes, Brooke Shields was forced to stand and walk in specially dug grooves in the sand of the beach.
 At 14 years old, the actress’s height, 5.75 ft, was as much as 4 inches taller than 18-year-old Christopher Atkins.

 • After 32 years, Christopher Atkins will play Mr. Christiansen in the eponymous film “The Blue Lagoon” (2012).